 “One of my favorite ways to generate leads at Whisbi is leveraging the SEO power of customer reviews.
 Review platforms have a strong presence in organic search, which means marketers have a great opportunity for their brand to get noticed by potential customers.”

 These are the sites people check to make sure your company is legit, and not funded by badger-hunting schemes in Kyrgyzstan.
 You’ve got a bunch of hot leads here, so make sure your page gives people no reason to doubt your brand—these people are on the home-run to buying.

 Our top tips for getting more leads with review sites:

-- Shout out on social.
-Ask people for reviews here—especially if they’ve been tweeting your praises.
+Shout out on social.
+Ask people for reviews here—especially if they’ve been loyal fans.
 Also, you can create tweets and social posts out of your best reviews.

 Another reason you should optimize your review sites: they have super high domain ratings.